#Skills4Climate

 - Assisting EU and national policymakers in the implementation of the new skills & labour provisions deriving from the Green Deal

-- Circulating best practice with the support of our Skills & Attractiveness working group
+- Circulating best practice with the support of our Skills & Attractiveness working group, such as our two reports deriving from skills provisions under the revised Energy Efficiency Directive, on assessing workforce gaps and on awareness campaigns

 - Disseminating the results of our Erasmus+ project “EQF-elec” which aims to define a voluntary European qualification framework for electricians